-Fire TV Stick (3rd gen) with Alexa Voice Remote
+Fire TV Stick 4K Max with Alexa remote

 Which? tests internet TV boxes every month to make sure the latest models are always covered.
 All the big name streamers from popular brands like Apple, Google, Amazon and Roku are here.